ruotianluo/ImageCaptioning.pytorch/README.md

 # Requirements
 Python 2.7 (no [coco-caption](https://github.com/tylin/coco-caption) version for python 3), pytorch

-# Pretrained FC model.
+# Pretrained models.
-Download pretrained model from [link](https://drive.google.com/drive/folders/0B7fNdx_jAqhtOVBabHRCQzJ1Skk?usp=sharing).
-You also need pretrained resnet which can be downloaded from [pytorch-resnet](https://github.com/ruotianluo/pytorch-resnet.git).
+You need pretrained resnet both for training and evaluation.
+The models can be downloaded from [here](https://drive.google.com/open?id=0B7fNdx_jAqhtbVYzOURMdDNHSGM), and should be placed in `data/imagenet_weights`.

+We also provide pretrained fc model, and you can download it from [here](https://drive.google.com/drive/folders/0B7fNdx_jAqhtOVBabHRCQzJ1Skk?usp=sharing).

 Then you can follow [this section](#markdown-header-caption-images-after-training).